-The following is a statement of what the board of directors of Practice Ministries believe, and what underlies the lessons and teachings throughout Practice Ministries Bible Study lessons.
+The following is our Statement of Faith defining what the board of Directors of Practice Ministries believe, and forms the foundation of all of our lessons and teachings throughout Practice Ministries Bible Study lessons.

 “I am the way and the truth and the life” (John 14:6).